Now is the Church’s Moment

 Your voice is direly needed in this defining, historic moment, to be part of a coalition of the faith community who are compelled to be the voice of Christ, and show support for refugees, immigrants and minorities who now fear how potential political changes may significantly, and detrimentally, upend their whole world.

-As the new government administration is on the brink of making decisions that effect refugees and immigration , now is the time we need you to use your voice to support refugees around the world — thousands of families like yours who have fled their homes in a wild search for safe refuge — because home has become the mouth of a monster.
+As the implementation of new policies have immediate and devastating effects on refugees and immigration overall, now is the time we need you to use your voice to support refugees around the world — thousands of families like yours who have fled their homes in a wild search for safe refuge — because home has become the mouth of a monster.

 Now is when history needs you, your faith community, all of your people — to raise your voice for those who are crying to live.

 This is the time that no one in the church can afford to be silent.

 Use World Relief’s tool to contact your national elected leader

 8.7 million Syrians are predicted to be displaced within the country in 2016, and 4.8 million have sought refuge in other countries since 2011.
 The UNHCR’s latest figures show the crisis is getting worse.
 Families are moving not to simply better their lives, but to literally save their lives.